jerryscript-project/iotjs/docs/api/IoT.js-API-Net.md

 ### Event: 'close'
 * `callback` {Function}

-Emitted when the socket closed.
+Emitted when the socket has been closed.

 **Example**
 ```js